oll-korreckt/grammar/src/markdown/info/elements/phrase/gerundPhrase.md

 *To them* complements *giving* in the gerund phrase *giving your money to them*.

 ### Subject Complement
+Despite not being a predicate, gerund phrases derived from linking verbs can accept subject complements.

 #### Nouns
 > Becoming *mayor* is his goal.